ajitgoel/Notes/InterviewQuestions/Architecture/RestProtocol.md

 In the old times of web development, a resource used to accept parameters from long query strings, such as /api?model=user&id=123.
 By following this principle, the URI (also called resource name) shoud be as well meaninful as the HTTP verb.
 So rewriting the previous URI to a meaningful one, would be /user/123.

 3. **XML and JSON**
 That's up to the necessities of the client.
 If you're going to provide a public API, having both is a good idea, since you have a broad scope of clients that can interact with your app.
-But we suggest to favor JSON over XML.
+But ==we suggest to favor JSON over XML.
 This is because the simplicity of its nature as a data container.
-Also, since most of the clients are browsers, JSON is javascript syntax, which makes perfect to be parsed by the client side.
-If you're going to render XML, avoid namespaces, and think of XML as a data container, which is the purpose of the API.
+Also, since most of the clients are browsers, JSON is javascript syntax, which makes perfect to be parsed by the client side.== If you're going to render XML, avoid namespaces, and think of XML as a data container, which is the purpose of the API.

 4. **Create Fine-Grained Resources**
 Instead of starting with complex services, focus on basic, simple resources, and provide CRUD operations on them.
 Additionally you will add complex services over that system.

-5. **Idempotence for PUT and DELETE**
+5. **==Idempotence for PUT and DELETE**==
-This means that by sending a request with the same state (data) to the server, you'll have the same effect on the domain/database.
+==This means that by sending a request with the same state (data) to the server, you'll have the same effect on the domain/database==.

 6. **Safety for HEAD, GET, OPTIONS and TRACE**
 These methods are defined to be safe, this means, to not alter the state in the server.